 During the week we offer noonday prayers on Tuesdays in Providence House as well as 1st and 3rd Wednesday night potlucks with a focus on deepening our spiritual practices (1st Wednesdays), and exploring how those practices equip us for being authentic in our community (3rd Wednesdays).

-As a church, we believe we are called to draw the circle of God's love and mercy wide, which means we spend lots of time, talent, and treasure supporting: Henderson County Churches Uniting (HCCU), ourlong-standing partnership with Gethsemane Church in Cuba, Interfaith Assistance Ministries (IAM), Homes For Youth, the Hendersonville/Flat Rock Chapter of PFLAG, Joseph's Center with our Sunday evening worship meal, and many other community-based projects.
+As a church, we believe we are called to draw the circle of God's love and mercy wide, which means we spend lots of time, talent, and treasure supporting: Interfaith Assistance Ministries (IAM), Homes For Youth, the Hendersonville/Flat Rock Chapter of PFLAG, hosting a weekly Sunday evening worship meal for the community, as well as our long-standing partnership with Gethsemane Church in Cuba.

 As we say before worship each Sunday, no matter who you are, or where you are in the journey of life, you have a family at Providence.